Definitions you need to know.

 How do you update your information?

 As we make decisions based on the information we have, we encourage you to help us keep our information accurate and complete.
-Contact us at any time at in writing at Sprott Inc., Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario M5J 2J1 Canada Attention: Corporate Secretary if you wish to update the information we have about you.
+Contact us at any time in writing at Sprott Inc., Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario M5J 2J1 Canada Attention: Privacy Officer if you wish to update the information we have about you.

 How can you access your information?

 You may request access to the personal information we hold about you at any time to review its content and accuracy and to have it amended as appropriate.
-To request access to such information please contact us in writing at Sprott Inc., Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario M5J 2J1 Canada Attention: Corporate Secretary.
+To request access to such information please contact us in writing at Sprott Inc., Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2600, Toronto, Ontario M5J 2J1 Canada Attention: Privacy Officer.

 We will respond to your written access request promptly.
 We may be unable to provide you with access to all or some of the information we hold about you (the Data Protection Legislation may in some cases require us to withhold some information, for example if it is legally privileged).